RobHayward/R-Course/docs/index.md

 Introduction
 ========================================================
 R is an open-source statistical programming language.
 It is available from the following website: [R-Cran](http://www.r-project.org/).
-You should install R on you labtop.
+You should install R on you laptop.
 For us it is probably best to use the [following link](http://www.stats.bris.ac.uk/R/).
 You can also install [R-Studio](https://www.rstudio.com/) which is an Integrated Development Environment (IDE) for R.

 Competitors
 ----------------------------------------------------------
 R is one of the main programmable statistical languages.
 Others include: